35 Best Thought Leaders on AI in Sydney Australia (2026)

 Chief AI Officer, Commonwealth Bank of Australia

-Ranil Boteju joined CBA as its first Chief AI Officer in early 2026, returning to Australia after 15 years overseas leading AI and data strategy at Lloyds Banking Group, Standard Chartered, and HSBC.
+Ranil Boteju joined CBA as its first Chief AI Officer in early 2026, returning to Australia after more than a decade overseas leading AI and data strategy at Lloyds Banking Group, Standard Chartered, and HSBC.
 At Lloyds, he led a team of more than 2,000 people and delivered more than 50 generative AI initiatives.
-His appointment reflects CBA's commitment to scaling responsible, customer focused AI across Australia's largest bank.
+His appointment reflects CBA's commitment to scaling responsible, customer-focused AI across Australia's largest bank.

 16. Ian Oppermann